 This is just the beginning of a very special journey together!

+TOP TIP: Take photos of your little one at one month.
 Your baby will change so much in the coming months and you will love to look back at them.

 Your baby’s development at 1 month old evolves heavily around the senses and reflexes they were born with.
 They will begin to be more aware of the world around them, respond to familiar faces and voices and may even attempt their first social smile.